3onyc/laravel-shipper/README.md

 3. If using MySQL, set host to `db` in `database.php`
 4. If using beanstalkd, set host to `queue` in `queue.php`
-5. Modify the env detection in `bootstrap/start.php` as follows
+5. (Laravel 4.2 Only) Modify the env detection in `bootstrap/start.php` as follows

    ```php
    $env = $app->detectEnvironment(function () {